Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="tip" data-title="tip">

-> We are using the **async/await** keywords that enable asynchronous, promise-based behavior to be written like regular synchronous code.
+> We are using the **async/await** keywords to allow asynchronous, promise-based behavior to be written like regular synchronous code.
 You can read more about it in the [MDN documentation](https://developer.mozilla.org/docs/Learn/JavaScript/Asynchronous/Promises#async_and_await).

 </div>